Bo0ne/ariannaVideoSkipper/README.md

 * Start playing a video from the course.
 * Open the console by pressing `Ctrl` + `Shift` + `J`.
 * Paste the contents of the .js file in the console and press `Enter`.

+### Update: You might need to keep the video window visible for the video to keep playing.